 3. Add the egg or substitute.

 4. Cover batter and refrigerate for 1-2 hours (optional.
-I’ve, opted not to do this when I am in a hurry.)
+I’ve, opted not to do this when I am in a hurry.
+For best nutrition, soak the buckwheat mixture prior to adding the egg.)

 5. Ladle batter onto a prepared skillet, greased as necessary.